 Explore the village ~ there is so much eye candy!
 On the map above, you start at our house, which is across the street from what was formerly the Hotel Pelissaria.

 First go to the Tourist Office at the top of the village.
 The staff is really helpful and there is always someone there who can speak English.
 They have LOADS of great information on fun things to do, both in and around the village.
 They also sell good tourist books and beautiful posters for just a few Euros.
 Look for the most recent publication on local happenings.
 There are often free concerts or special markets happening nearby.

 There is a wonderful Musee du Vin at the top of the village where you can sample regional wines and talk with Emilie about the many gastronomique delights they offer (tell her we sent you).
-Try the Fenelon and the chocolate-coated grapes.
+Try the Fenelon and the dark chocolate-coated sauterne grapes.
 This shop is a perfect place to find small gifts that are easy to take home!
 Check out the Petit Musee next door for more.

 Climb to the top of the Castle Ruins.
 Take a camera for the exquisite view of the Lot Valley.
 Plan to spend a little time there inhaling the magic of St Cirq.

 At the top of the village, look for the hat shop Arcane with hundreds of unique hand-made hats, many knit from wool and each one-of-a kind and each made by Brigitte, the owner.